Лъӊан уӊипāтқаҳтаӷақā иляни: Еттык! Мин’кы варкын энанэматран?

 Мэт титул эл ньараспэйрэтэйэҥ…

-For a very recent publication, a database required me to state my current affiliation before the article could become published.
-Since this database did not recognize “independent/unaffiliated” as a valid affiliation, I had to become a member of the University of Nowhere.
-Unfortunately, this proud Institute of Highest Education does not host a linguistics department; additionally, it does not offer web space for its employees.
+For a recent publication, a database required me to state my current affiliation before the article could become published.
+Since this database did not recognize “independent/unaffiliated” as a valid affiliation, the database assigned me to the University of Nowhere.
+Unfortunately, this proud Institute of Highest Education neither host a linguistics department nor does it provide web space for its many employees.
 Because I have deliberately kept outside of social media ever since their invention, it is this page which hosts some information about my work and how to contact me.

 Siegl, Florian 2021.
 Notes on Sakha’s modal predicators naada and tustaax from a Taimyr Dolgan perspective.
 Studia Orientalia Electronica 9 (1).
 31-65.
 DOI 10.23993/store.95601